Down the Rabbit Hole

 How Olympic Sprint Coaching, Chinese Systems, And Wearable Resistance Shaped Elite Speed

-Send a text Two coaches at the sharp end of elite sport pull back the curtain on how speed really gets built.
+Send us Fan Mail Two coaches at the sharp end of elite sport pull back the curtain on how speed really gets built.
 We sit down with Olympic sprint and jumps coach Randy Huntington and Exogen’s Joseph DeSetti to unpack the methods, measurements, and micro-loads that turn good movers into great performers—safely.
 Randy walks us through his global journey: rebuilding Chinese track and field with timing systems, load-velocity profiling, and individualized technique, then carrying those lessons into the NFL with athletes like Christian McCaffrey.
 The big reveal is deceptively simple: proprioception before load, technique before intensity, and measurement before judgment.
 You’ll hear how mini hurdles, activator belts, and wearable resistance create “compliance” so athletes feel front-side mechanics, fix high heel recovery, and apply real force into the ground.
 We go practical and specific.
 Learn how placing grams on thighs or calves changes torque and awareness, why many pros are strong in the weight room yet weak in key patterns, and how to progress from drills to sprinting without spiking soft-tissue risk.
 Randy shares a step-by-step logic for acceleration and max-velocity coaching, including when he refuses to load calves, how he resolved years of Achilles pain in days using tools and microcurrent, and why finishing sessions light locks in clean movement.
 The conversation widens to return-to-play and water-based solutions, from deep-water running with targeted loads to building tendon capacity with simple skipping.
 Joe explains the “assistive vs resistive” framework and why acclimatization over four to eight weeks is non-negotiable at high speed.
 Throughout, the message stays grounded: no single method wins; a complete, measured toolbox and coach humility do.
 If this episode reframes how you think about speed, share it with a coach or teammate who needs it.
 Subscribe for more candid, high-level conversations, and leave a review with the one coaching shift you’ll make this week.
+Support the show

 1h 36m